hiroaki/leaflet-partially-editable-polyline/README.md

 [Live Demo](https://hiroaki.github.io/leaflet-partially-editable-polyline/examples/demo.html)

-`PartiallyEditablePolyline` extends Leaflet's `Polyline` and provides a lightweight editing interface that creates editor markers only around the currently selected vertex.
-This makes it possible to edit a small portion of a large polyline without creating markers for every vertex.
+`PartiallyEditablePolyline` extends Leaflet's `Polyline` and provides a lightweight editing interface that creates editor markers only around the currently selected point.
+This makes it possible to edit a small portion of a large polyline without creating markers for every point.

 > **Status: Early development**
 >